 This course is the first of two courses in the Financial and Workplace pathway designed for entry into post-secondary trades and technical programs, or for direct entry into the work force.
 Concepts of right triangles, trigonometry, and angles of elevation and depression are applied to contextual problems.
 Scale models and drawings of 2-D and 3-D objects are constructed from various views and perspectives.
 Students are challenged to solve problems that involve numerical reasoning.
 Costs and benefits of renting, leasing and buying are explored, investment portfolios analyzed and personal budgets developed.
 Students manipulate and apply formulas in a variety of ways and solve problems using proportional reasoning and unit analysis.
-Students have a choice of this course or Foundations of Mathematics 11 to complete graduation.

 Prerequisite: Geometry, Measurement and Finance 10